rajdyp/study-decks/docs/k8s/k8s_quiz.md

 ??? question annotate "Why pods are considered the basic building blocks in Kubernetes?"

-    - Pods encapsulate and co-locate one or more containers, providing a unified unit for deployment, scaling, and resource sharing.
+    Pods encapsulate and co-locate one or more containers, providing a unified unit for deployment, scaling, and resource sharing.

 <!-- end of question -->

 ??? question annotate "Discuss the phases a pod goes through?"

+    Pod phase:

     - Pending (1)
     - Running (2)
     - Succeeded (3)